ChithraMadhavan/Bank-Marketing-Campaign-Analysis-Using-Excel-and-Power-BI/README.md

 Chithra Madhavan Nair Vijayamma

 **Conclusion**
-his project demonstrates how Excel and Power BI can be used to clean, analyze, and visualize bank marketing data to generate meaningful business insights, improve campaign strategies, and support data-driven decision-making.
+This project demonstrates how Excel and Power BI can be used to clean, analyze, and visualize bank marketing data to generate meaningful business insights, improve campaign strategies, and support data-driven decision-making.

 Pivot Tables